 Rather than sell one particular marketing tactic, we decided that it was better for our company clients if we first looked at their ideal clients – the people THEY wanted to help the most – and then find them the right marketing tools to help them attract those clients.
 It has been a lot of fun.

-Sedona Marketing Retreats was born from this same method.
+Yuloff Creative Marketing Solutions was born from this same method.
 Sharyn and I are a couple that work together and we speak that language very well.
 It has not been without difficulties – having our married and professional lives intertwining – but it has given us a unique insight into our target demographic.
 It's our passion to help these couples — one at a time – to jumpstart their messages and sales.

-The secondary demographic for Sedona Marketing Retreats is any small business that needs some definite direction in order to develop, refine, and then focus their message to increase sales.
-For these businesses, we have created the same 4-day weekend boot camps that do that, but instead of working one-on-one with one couple at a time, we put together small groups with demographically similar targets that we help in a Mastermind setting.
+The secondary demographic for Yuloff Creative Marketing Solutions is a small business that needs some definite direction in order to develop, refine, and then focus their message to increase sales.
+We think for them, create for them, work for them and help them figure it all out.
+For these businesses, we have created the same 3-day weekend boot camps that do that, and also work one-on-one with one couple at a time.

 If any of my story sounds familiar, we may be a good match to work together.
 May I suggest we have a short chat to investigate if it’s a good fit?